Cuban firefighter captain arrested in Miami for domestic violence: What is known about the incident?

 Maximo Vasquez Jr., 43 years old and a veteran captain of the Miami City Fire and Rescue Department, was arrested last Saturday by the Miami-Dade Sheriff's Office on multiple domestic violence charges against his wife, according to county jail records.

-The charges filed include aggravated assault with a deadly weapon, aggravated assault, robbery with physical force, and unlawful deprivation of liberty.
+The charges filed include aggravated assault with a deadly weapon, aggravated assault, robbery with physical force, and illegal deprivation of liberty.

 This is Vasquez's second arrest in less than a year, raising alarms about the oversight mechanisms within the emergency department.